Flutterwave/Python-v2/README.md

 ### ```.fetch(reference=None)```

-This allows you retrieve a single transfer.
-You may or may not pass in a ```reference```.
-If you do not pass in a reference, all transfers that have been processed will be returned.
+This function allows you retrieve a single transfer.
+You may choose not to pass a ```reference```.
+If you do not provide  a reference, all processed transfers will be returned.

 A sample fetch call is: